 The Council does not have any areas of activity that are considered to be especially vulnerable to money laundering.
-This is supported by the fact that local authorities are not included as a "relevant person" in The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, as amended by the Money Laundering and Terrorist Financing (Miscellaneous Amendments) Regulations 2018 and are therefore not covered by those regulations.
+This is supported by the fact that local authorities are not included as a "relevant person" in the Legislation and are therefore not covered by those regulations.